CChenLi/aws-photo-index/README.md

 4. Create a [API Key](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-setup-api-key-with-console.html), copy the **API Key ID** for step 6 and **API Key** for step 10.
 5. Go to AWS [CloudFormation](https://aws.amazon.com/cloudformation), create new stack using `CloudFormation.json` as template.
 6. There are three parameters to configure the Formation.
 Make sure to replace `ApikeyID` and `SourceBucket` with the one you created.
 7. `EsKmsKeyId` defines how elastic search perform encryption [AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#kms_keys), keep the default value.
 Start the build infrastructure.
 The build takes about 15 minutes.
-Now the server is ready to handle requests.
+8. Note, For customized usage, the Build of [Lex bot](https://docs.aws.amazon.com/lex/latest/dg/what-is.html) is not included in `CloudFormation.json`.
+Build a lex bot on AWS Console and replace it's `name` and `alia` to LF2 before use.
 ### Front Website Setup (Optional)
 9. In api gateway console, go to `stage` -> `Alpha` -> `Generate JS SDK`.
 Use the downloaded SDK to repace the existing one.
 10. Replace the api key in line 14, 174 of `frontend/assets/js/chat.js` with the One created